Prosecutor to press court to release church abuse report

 HARRISBURG, Pa.
-(AP) — Efforts for the public release of a major grand jury report on allegations of child sexual abuse and cover-ups in six of Pennsylvania's Roman Catholic dioceses are heading to the state's Supreme Court.
+(AP) — Pennsylvania's highest court is being pressed to publicly release a major grand jury report on allegations of child sexual abuse and cover-ups in six of the state's Roman Catholic dioceses.

-Pennsylvania Attorney General Josh Shapiro will ask the court to swiftly decide lingering legal issues before it, his office said in a statement Friday.
+Pennsylvania Attorney General Josh Shapiro will ask the court to swiftly decide lingering legal issues before it, his office said Friday.
 He expects to make that request Monday.

 Victim advocates have said the report is expected to be the largest and most exhaustive such review by any state.
 The grand jury spent two years investigating allegations of child sex abuse in the dioceses of Allentown, Erie, Greensburg, Harrisburg, Pittsburgh and Scranton, churches with some 1.7 million members.

-Living people named in the report, but not indicted, were allowed to submit written responses to allegations that would be attached to the report, according to court documents.
+Living people named in the report, but not indicted, were allowed to submit written responses to allegations in the report, to be released along with the report, according to court documents.

-However, the high court is blocking the release of the report as the result of legal challenges filed under seal and the courts have declined to name the people who filed the challenges or make those filings public.

-The court said in a five-page opinion issued last Monday that most of those people claim they are discussed in the report in a way that would violate reputational rights guaranteed by the state constitution and that they have a due process right to be heard by the grand jury.
+The court said in a five-page opinion issued last Monday that most of those people who filed legal challenges claim they are discussed in the report in a way that would violate reputational rights guaranteed by the state constitution and that they have a due process right to be heard by the grand jury.

 The justices said they had not seen the entire report and needed time to sort through legal arguments.